 The purpose of this work item is to specify the following FR2 UE features and associated requirements:

 Inter-band DL CA enhancements [RAN4 RF/RRM]

+Agree a method how applicable CBM/IBM information is captured into specification for a particular CA configuration.
+Agree how it is decided whether a certain CA configuration is assuming CBM or IBM based requirements (for-example is applicability based on operator request or some general rule or are all CA configurations applicable for both CBM and IBM).

-Define UE requirements for independent Beam Management (IBM) between different freq. groups (e.g. 28GHz + 37GHz) based on explicitly requested band combinations: CA_n258A-n260A and CA_n257A-n259A.
+Study and if feasible define UE requirements for CBM between different freq. groups (e.g. 28GHz + 37GHz).

+Define requirements for CA_n258A-n260A and CA_n257A-n259A based on IBM (Note these CA configurations will be moved to Basket WI in RAN#90 and more combinations may be added to Basket WI later).

 Define UE requirements for inter-band CA within the same freq. group (e.g. 28GHz + 28GHz) for common beam management (CBM)